saveenr/usql-tutorial/ch07-grouping-and-aggregation.md

 | en\_mx | 422 |
 | en\_us | 8291 |

-This is a good opportunity to explore a common use of the **HAVING**
-operator.
-We can use **HAVING** to restrict the output rowset to those
-rows that have aggregate values we are interested in.
-For example,
-perhaps we want to find all the Regions where total dwell time is above
+This is a good opportunity to explore a common use of the **HAVING **operator.
+We can use **HAVING** to restrict the output RowSet to those rows that have aggregate values we are interested in.
+For example, perhaps we want to find all the Regions where total dwell time is above some value.
-some value.

 ```
 // find all the Regions where the total dwell time is &gt; 200